Golders Green: Churches

 The Anglican parish church of St. Alban the Martyr in North End Road was designed by Sir Giles Gilbert Scott, and in 1933 replaced the original eponymous church, on the site, which is now the parish hall.
 The latter was built in 1910 and made a parish church in 1922.

-St. Edward the Confessor, a Roman Catholic church, was built in 1915 and consecrated in 1931.
+St Edward the Confessor, a Roman Catholic church, was built in 1915 and consecrated in 1931.
 A Carmelite monastery was established in Bridge Lane in 1908 and sold in 2007.

 There is a Greek Orthodox cathedral on Golders Green Road, and a Coptic Orthodox church, both having been Anglican churches for most of the 20th century.
 The Greek Orthodox church was built in 1914.

 The Golders Green Unitarian Church, built in 1925 on Hoop Lane, is Grade II listed; Historic England singles out for mention a "notable temera mural by Ivon Hitchens", among other works.
 The congregation seceded from Rosslyn Hill Unitarian Chapel (Hampstead) in 1903 but took a generation to build its own place of worship.
 St Ninian's Presbyterian Church on Helenslea Avenue was built in 1911 by T. P. Figgis, noted for designing stations on the Northern line.
 The congregation merged with Golders Green Methodist Church (now Trinity Church, Hodford Road) in 1979.
 The building found new life as a Hindu temple, but was decommissioned in 2013.

 Synagogues

 There are several synagogues in the area.
-The first, Golders Green Synagogue, started in 1915 and its current building in Dunstan Road opened in 1922.
+The first, Golders Green United Synagogue (Dunstan Road), started in 1915 and its current building in Dunstan Road opened in 1922.
 The Golders Green Beth Hamedrash opened in Golders Green in 1934, moving to the Riding in 1956.
-The Sassover Beis Hamedrash Helenslea Avenue moved to Golders Green from the East End in 1939 as well as the Beis Yissochor Dov (Hager's) currently in Highfield Avenue and the Hendon Adass on Brent St.
+The Sassover Beis Hamedrash Helenslea Avenue moved to Golders Green from the East End in 1939 as well as the Beis Yissochor Dov (Hager's) currently in Highfield Avenue and the Hendon Adass on Brent Street.